That was a bit blunt, hey!

 This has cropped up for me at times and I thought I would share some reflections.

-Your trust should not nominate guardians as beneficiaries of the same trusts funds for which your children would be a beneficiary.
+Your trust should also not nominate guardians as beneficiaries of the same trusts funds for which your children would be a beneficiary.

 The role of a trustee and that of a guardian have distinct responsibilities, combining them creates various risks – notably arising from a potential conflict of interest.
 Note that the role of a guardian expires once the child turns 18, the role of a trustee can continue until the end of the trust.